Charles Eliot (landscape architect): Career

+Personal life

+In 1888 Charles married Mary Yale Pitkin from Philadelphia, Pennsylvania.
+They had four daughters: Ruth, Grace, Ellen, and Carola.

+Mary Eliot was a member of the Yale family of Yale University; her mother was Lucy Tracy Yale.
+Mary's father was Horace Wells Pitkin, a successful businessman in Tennessee; Louisville, Kentucky; and Philadelphia.
+Horace's sister Emily married Seth Cheney, an artist.
+Mary Yale Pitkin's brother was Yale missionary Horace Tracy Pitkin; her grandnephew was New York Senator Mortimer Yale Ferris.
+Her grandfather was Reverend Cyrus Yale, a minister for 40 years at the Town Hill Church in New Hartford, Connecticut.
+The extended family often spent summers at their farm, Eaglesnest, on Town Hill Road in New Hartford.

 Eliot died March 25, 1897, at age 37 from spinal meningitis.

 Legacy

 Eliot's work has left a lasting mark on greater Boston.
 He published conceptual plans for the esplanades along the Charles River in Boston proposed earlier by Charles Davenport and others, and as the consulting landscape architect for the Metropolitan Park Commission, he supervised the acquisition of much of the riverfront in Boston, Watertown, and Newton.
 He also directed the landscape work on the Cambridge esplanade for the city's park commission.
 The esplanade in Boston was later realized following designs by Guy Lowell (1910) and Arthur Shurcliff (1936).
 In 1883, he designed Longfellow Park between the Cambridge home of Henry Wadsworth Longfellow and the Charles River.
 Up until his death he was the partner in charge of the firm's work at Fresh Pond in Cambridge.

-In addition to his practice, Eliot became a regular contributor of professional articles to Garden and Forest Magazine.
+In addition to his practice, Eliot became a regular contributor of professional articles to Garden and Forest magazine.

 After Eliot's death, Olmsted's son and stepson reconstituted their partnership as the Olmsted Brothers, which continued for a half-century as one of the best-known landscape design firms in the United States, and went on to design thousands of parks, gardens, and landscapes in the 20th century.

 Eliot's writings have been characterized as the inspiration behind the establishment of Acadia National Park on Mount Desert Island in Maine.